-Much is being written today about mindset and the ability to shift an unwanted mindset in order to be more successful.
-Carol Dweck, a Professor of Psychology at Stanford University, determined a person’s mindset is what informs their level of success.
+Much is being written today about mindset and shifting an unwanted mindset to be more successful.
+Carol Dweck, a Professor of Psychology at Stanford University, determined that a person’s mindset informs their level of success.
 It is how we handle challenges.

 Begin with the end in mind, which is Stephen Covey’s 2nd habit in Seven Habits of Highly Effective People.
-Clarity of intention produces clear messages, which makes it easier to determine what to say and how to say it in order to get your message across.
+Clarity of intention produces clear messages, making it easier to determine what to say and how to say it to get your message across.

 Impressions make an impact.
 Your choice of words, tone, and body language all factor into the impressions you leave on others.